SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 > forbids it. - [Edward Snowden]

 People using our App can take pictures and videos which are immediately uploaded to our servers.
 There they are stored in a private library only accessible to the owner.
-Through a web based interface you are able to publish your recorded content.
+Through a web based interface you are able to manage your recorded content.

 The following picture shows the overall use case diagram of our software:
 ![OUCD][]